Microgrids become increasingly independent of the grid when there is communal storage and increased local self-consumption / peer-to-peer trading.

 State of the art in application and research

-The EMPOWER project built and developed a microgrid in Hvaler, Norway.
-The “energy community” consisted of residential prosumers, a municipal recycling facility and office buildings.
-The large communal battery and local generation and consumption provided by the local energy market platform made the microgrid able to be self-sufficient for up to 20 hours.
+State of the Art in Application and Research The EMPOWER project built and developed a microgrid in Hvaler, Norway.
+The ‘energy community’ consisted of residential prosumers, a municipal recycling facility and office buildings.
+The large communal battery and local generation and consumption provided by the local energy market platform made the microgrid self-sufficient for up to 20 hours.
 The system operator could disconnect the microgrid in case of a major system or grid event without incurring large expenses or consequences for the customers in the microgrid.

-Flexens has identified the opportunity to develop and build a full society scale energy system based on renewables on Åland – an island with ideal wind and solar conditions, an ambitious climate- and energy strategy as well as a population dedicated to sustainability.
+Flexens has identified the opportunity to develop and build a full society-scale energy system based on renewables on Åland – an island with ideal wind and solar conditions and an ambitious climate- and energy strategy, as well as a population dedicated to sustainability.